emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to prioritizing clear, concise code that's easy to read, understand, and maintain over complex solutions.
 Strive for simplicity in design, avoid unnecessary abstractions, and remember that code is read far more often than it's written.
 Always consider the long-term implications of your decisions on the maintainability and scalability of your software."

+# 2024-02-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering or optimizing your code prematurely without concrete evidence that it's needed.
+It's a reminder that while efficiency is crucial, it should not compromise the understandability and maintainability of your codebase.
+In most cases, well-structured and straightforward code can be more efficient than complex optimized code that's difficult to understand and modify.